SIA Weekly Chart - April 13, 2024

 The US staffing industry is a large and dynamic market that continues to offer big opportunities

 The year-over-year decline in the Indicator is directionally in line with the decline in temporary help employment as reported in the Bureau of Labor Statistics’ monthly Employment Situation reports.
-The March 2024 US Jobs Report (published on March 8th) estimates that employment in the temporary help services industry fell by -7% in February 2024, on a Y/Y basis; and declined -0.6% when compared to January 2024.
+The April 2024 US Jobs Report (published on April 5th) estimates that employment in the temporary help services industry fell by -6% in March 2024, on a Y/Y basis; and were stable (0.0%) when compared with February 2024.
 The latest data, along with the SIA | Bullhorn Staffing Indicator, suggest continued weakness in the industry despite strength in the overall economy.

 Competitive pressures remain elevated but there are continuing and large opportunities for those staffing firms that have developed a competitive advantage via either their technology, their service offerings, or both.
-For more discussion of the market dynamics for each skill segment of staffing, SIA Corporate Members are encouraged to read our latest US Staffing Industry Forecast report, published on September 12th.
+For more discussion of the market dynamics for each skill segment of staffing, SIA Corporate Members are encouraged to read our latest US Staffing Industry Forecast report, published on March 27th.

 About the SIA Bullhorn Staffing Industry Indicator